Lee Owens has a reputation for being exceptional when it comes to producing offensive game plans on a weekly basis during the football season.

 Owens earned his bachelor of arts degree from Bluffton College in 1977.

 Owens and his wife, Dianne, are the parents of four adult children – Ben, Andy, Leanne and Molly.
-They have two grandchildren, Benjamin Lee, who is six and Natalie, who is four.
+They have two grandchildren, Benjamin Lee, who is seven and Natalie, who is five.

 The AU head coach was born on July 17, 1956.

 Owens as a college head coach - 106-95